Canon 6D vs Fujifilm XF10

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The XF10 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 6D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
+Both the 6D and the XF10 have been discontinued, but can regularly be found used on ebay.
+The 6D was replaced by the Canon 6D Mark II, while the XF10 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D and the Fujifilm XF10?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.